lukejacksonn/hyperapp-wiki/Installation.md

 ### What just happened?

-The browser downloaded HyperApp and Hyperx (or Babel for JSX), compiled the view and run the application.
+The browser downloaded HyperApp, Hyperx/JSX, compiled the view and run the application.

 This process is slow, but it's good enough for demos and sharing examples with other people.